ImagingDataCommons/libdicom/doc/source/usage.rst

 Data Sets are generally mutable (i.e., Data Elements can be inserted or removed), but they can be locked to prevent subsequent modification via :c:func:`dcm_dataset_lock()`.
 A Data Set is automatically locked when retrieved from a Sequence via :c:func:`dcm_sequence_get()` or read from a File via :c:func:`dcm_file_read_metadata()`.
 Sequences are also mutable (i.e., Data Sets can be appended or removed), but they can be locked to prevent subsequent modification via :c:func:`dcm_sequence_lock()`.
-A Sequence is automatically locked when used a value in a Data Element with Value Representation SQ (Sequence of Items).
+A Sequence is automatically locked when used as a value in a Data Element with Value Representation SQ (Sequence of Items).

 Error handling
 ++++++++++++++